App Volumes Architecture

 The VMware NSX Advanced Load Balancer (formerly Avi Networks) was used.

-The load balancer properly distributes load and keeps the services available in the event of an issue with one of the managers.
+The load balancer properly distributes the load and keeps the services available in the event of an issue with one of the managers.

 No additional configuration is required on the App Volumes Manager servers.